siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 216 Weak Interaction Operator for a Static Mass Closure.md

 No pseudovector term is allowed, because the mass closure is static and spherically symmetric and introduces no handedness.

-Hence the most general leading local force density has the form
+Hence the most general leading weak-field local force density has the form

 $$
 \mathbf f